techandsoftware/teletext-for-javascript-docs/teletext-screen-api.md

 ### getBytes()

-Gets the raw bytes used in the page model.
+Gets the raw bytes used in the base page of the internal model.
 The response is a `Uint8Array` with 1000 elements.
 As each teletext byte is 7-bit, the element values will be between 0 and 127 inclusive.

 ### getScreenImage()

 Gets a static image of the screen.
 This returns SVG markup.

+### destroy()

+For single-page apps.
+Call this in the unmounted hook to remove window event listeners that were added for the events API.
+This allows for the teletext instance to be garbage collected after it's removed from the DOM.